yugabyte/yugabyte-db/docs/content/v1.3/develop/ecosystem-integrations/kairosdb.md

 ## 4. Verify Cassandra integration with cqlsh

-- Run cqlsh to connect to the Yugabyte DB's YCQL API.
+- Run cqlsh to connect to the YugabyteDB's YCQL API.

 Assuming you are using the macOS or Linux binary